Etre In The Past Tense

 Pronoun Plus-que-parfait Conjugation Example Sentence (Translation)

 Il/Elle/On (He/She/One) il/elle/on avait été Il avait été étudiant à Paris.
-(He had been a student in Paris.)
+(They had been to the beach.

 Example illustrating the use of Plus-que-parfait and Passé Composé: